 We are all in the same boat with some types of bladder issues.
 Whether you are stage 1 and endure BCG or have had your bladder removed and all the other problems, the aches and pains can really throw you for a loop, but what do you do when constipation also kicks in?
 The true definition of constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
 From the description alone, we can say that there are varying degrees of constipation.

-Constipation can be horrendous!
+Constipation with bladder cancer can be horrendous!

-I mean that literally.
+I mean that, literally.
 Any number of things can cause it: stress, medications, lack of water, or even a poor diet.
-The hardest part is that we already have pain and spasms from our Bladder Cancer, and now on top of this, we are adding intestinal pain, constant heaviness, cramping, nausea, and so much more.
+The hardest part is that we already have pain and spasms from our bladder cancer, and now on top of this, we are adding intestinal pain, constant heaviness, cramping, nausea, and so much more.

-So what can we do to make sure this doesn't happen - or if it does happen, what is the quickest way to end the suffering?
+So what can we do to ensure this doesn't happen - or if it does happen, what is the quickest way to end the suffering?
 There are many ways to help eliminate this problem and to keep it away.

 It could simply be a simple case of lack of water in your intestines.
 Starting simply, increase your water intake - dramatically.
 It is usually recommended that you drink 8 to 10 glasses of water daily, and WARM liquids help even more.